Studies

 All Bachelor courses are held in English.

-- Master Major (90) Computational Linguistics and Language Technology
+- Master of Arts, Major (90) Computational Linguistics and Language Technology (discontinued)

 - Master Minor (30) Computational Linguistics and Language Technology